budavariam/budavariam.github.io/content/posts/2021-05-17-deploy-with-github-actions.md

 date: 2021-05-17
 ---

-Recently I tried github actions to deploy some of my static sites, and I've been quite happy with its capabilities.
+Recently I tried Github actions to deploy some of my static sites, and I've been quite happy with its capabilities.
-Let me share my configs for different kind of setups.
+Let me share my configs for different kinds of setups.

 <!--more-->

 ## What is Github Actions

-[Github Actions](https://github.com/features/actions) is an embedded CI/CD pipeline of github.
+[Github Actions](https://github.com/features/actions) is an embedded CI/CD pipeline of Github.
-You need to define the workflow files in yml files under `.github` folder in the erpository root folder, and you can unleash its true power.
+You need to define the workflow files in yml files under `.github` folder in the repository root folder, and you can unleash its true power.

+Its main benefit is that it's a Github service embedded in, and you can use it for free until (at the time of writing) 2000 build minutes per month.
+More info about [pricing](https://github.com/pricing) here.

 ## Create React App on Github Pages